wrhyme29/pokeziona/README.md

-# Pokémon Emerald
+# Pokémon Ziona

-This is a decompilation of Pokémon Emerald.
+This is a ROM Hack based on the decompilation of Pokémon Emerald.

 It builds the following ROM: